LimeChain/eoslime/Readme.md

 #### Deployers
 ---
 ##### Account Deployer
-Account Deployer is used when you already have  an account on which you want to deploy a contract or when you have an account with deployed contract and want to upgrade the contract code.
+Account Deployer is used when you already have an account on which you want to deploy a new contract or when you have an account with already deployed contract and you want to upgrade it.

 ```javascript
 const eoslime = require('eoslime').init();